LedgerHQ/erc7730-analyzer/README.md

 - **Etherscan Rate Limits**: Free tier has rate limits (5 calls/second)
 - **Page Limit**: Etherscan enforces `page × offset ≤ 10,000` limit
 - **Chain Support**: Requires Etherscan v2 API support for the target chain
+- **AI-Generated Reports**: The AI audit reports may contain false positives and should be manually reviewed.
+The tool intentionally does not limit the AI's analysis scope to avoid missing critical security issues - this means some flagged items may be overly cautious.
+Always verify findings before taking action.

 ## License